Doctor of Philosophy & Master of Theology

 General standards for admission to Fuller Theological Seminary may be found in the Admission Standards section of this catalog.
 Graduate students who seek admission to the PhD program of the center should possess demonstrated academic gifts, and should be committed to a Christian calling in a life of scholarly research and theological reflection, leading to teaching and publication.
 Admission to the PhD program is based on superior intellectual ability as demonstrated by the applicant’s grade point average and Graduate Record Examination scores, and a first theological degree (Master of Divinity) or its educational equivalent from an institution accredited by the Association of Theological Schools (ATS).
 For those who have earned a theological degree from an institution located outside the United States and Canada, accreditation of institutions and degrees by other agencies may be acceptable.

-An MA degree from an ATS-accredited institution, comparable to Fuller’s MA in Theology with an emphasis in Biblical Studies and Theology, is also considered acceptable for admission except for the concentrations in practical theology, for which the MDiv (or its educational equivalent) is required.
+An MA degree from an ATS-accredited institution, comparable to Fuller’s MA in Theology, is also considered acceptable for admission except for the concentration in practical theology, for which the MDiv (or its educational equivalent) is required.
 If the student’s previous study has not included the study of at least eight units of Hebrew and Greek, the student must demonstrate competence by examination or course work during the first year in order to remain in the program.
 For those entering with a theology and culture, Christian ethics or practical theology concentration, only one biblical language will be required.
 Applicants wishing to have their transcripts evaluated officially should contact the Office of Admissions for details.
 In addition, applicants for the practical theology concentration must have the equivalent of three years of full-time ministry experience.
 In order to demonstrate ministry experience, applicants must submit an executive summary of paid and volunteer positions held, including church and parachurch, part-time and full-time, sketching primary responsibilities and accomplishments.

 A cumulative grade point average of 3.5 or above from graduate level study is required for admission to the PhD program.
 All applicants, including those whose first language is not English, must have taken the Graduate Record Examination (GRE) within five years preceding the date of application to Fuller.
 A verbal score of 160 (600 on the prior scale) and a writing score of 5.0 are normally considered minimum entrance requirements.
 The GRE quantitative score is also considered in the admission process and for granting fellowships to incoming students.